adrian154/blog/public/blogposts/random-float/blogpost.md

     <figcaption>The anatomy of a single-precision float. <a href="https://en.wikipedia.org/wiki/File:Float_example.svg">Image</a> by <a href="https://en.wikipedia.org/wiki/User:Fresheneesz">Fresheneesz</a></figcaption>
 </figure>

 If you ever learned scientific notation in school, a floating point number is a lot like that.
-Basically, a number is carved into three parts: the sign bit, the exponent, and the integer.
+Basically, three fields are packed together: the sign bit, the exponent, and the integer.
 The function of the sign bit is very simple; 0 is positive and 1 is negative.
 The real value represented by a float is basically equal to $\mathrm{fraction} \times 2^\mathrm{exponent}$.

 There are a few pitfalls that we need to be aware of, however:
 - The exponent is stored with an offset of 127, so an exponent of 0 is equal to -127, an exponent of 127 is equal to 0, and an exponent of 255 is equal to 128.